A Definitive Ranking of the Bridesmaids in BridesmaidsComedy Lists Bridesmaids

 Megan may seem like a bit of a dark horse here.
 After all, she’s the one who takes nine party favor puppies and puts a loaded gun in her brother’s carry-on luggage for the most frightening prank of all time.
 At the end of the day, though, she’s fully behind Lillian.
 “I love him but he’s a fucking asshole,” Megan says of her brother when Lillian’s out of earshot.
 She’s a straight-talker who keeps the party exciting, whether discussing her telepathic connection with dolphins or hitting on an air marshal.
 Most importantly, though, she brings heart.
 Dougie’s sister is a hype woman not just for Lillian, but for other members of the bridal party, too.
 Megan gives Annie the tough love she needs to fight for herself.
 That’s someone you want standing next to you on one of the biggest days of your life.

-Clare Martin is a cemetery enthusiast, Hibernophile and contributing writer for Paste’s music and comedy sections.
-She also exercises her love for reality TV at HelloGiggles every now and then.
+Clare Martin is a cemetery enthusiast and Paste’s assistant comedy editor.
 Go harass her on Twitter @theclaremartin.